 - 1 travel grant to Geneva Health Forum 2020

-This is the very first benchmarking challenge, meaning that it has no end date, but it will be updated every 3 months.
-Here are the first deadlines:
+This is the very first benchmarking challenge, meaning that it has no end date, but it will be updated every 3-4 months.
+Here is our next deadline:

 A puff adder, one of the most dangerous snakes in Africa